wxyhly-en/wxyhly-en.github.io/source/_posts/eye2d.md

 ---
-title: "Four-Dimensional World (4): Vision of Two-Dimensional Beings"
+title: "4D World (IV): Vision of 2D Beings"
 date: 2020-01-12 19:45:04
 tags:
   - Peculiar Imagination
   - Series Articles
-categories: Four-Dimensional World Series
+categories: 4D World Series
+index_img: /img/eye2d001.svg
+excerpt: Many literary works have mentioned fictional 2D flat worlds.
+We'll experience the first-person perspective of flat beings with computers.
+This is a pre-excercise for the vision of 4D beings.

 ---

 Many literary and cinematic works have mentioned fictional two-dimensional flat worlds and their inhabitants, because people are very interested in various effects brought by dimensional changes, such as physical laws, biological and mechanical structural design, etc. Today we'll look at something people often overlook: the vision of two-dimensional beings.
 We won't stop at the descriptive level, but will truly experience the first-person perspective of flat beings with the help of computers.
 Of course, we care about the experience of 2D people to **do a pre-excercise for understanding the vision of four-dimensional beings**.